-While motion detectors are undoubtedly an integral part of your home’s security system, few people outside of the industry understand how these devices differentiate between and intruder and a person who is meant to enter the home.
+While motion detectors are undoubtedly an integral part of your home security system, few people outside of the industry understand how these devices differentiate between and intruder and a person who is meant to enter the home.

 This article will discuss exactly how motion detectors work and when you should install them in your home.

-Active Sensors are also referred to as radar-based motion detectors and they work by emitting ultrasonic sound waves.
+Active sensors are also referred to as radar-based motion detectors and they work by emitting ultrasonic sound waves.
 When an interference in the sound waves is detected, the sensor will then send a signal to sound an alarm.

 Some active sensors will activate a light when tripped or even open a door as opposed to sounding an alarm.
-A professional security consultant will help you to determine what makes the most sense for you and your home.

 PIR sensors are intuitive and can come with a variety of features such as a 90-degree look down, so that no intruder will be able to sneak underneath the sensor’s range of vision.

 While you may be able to figure out how to set up your motion detectors on your own, many people benefit from getting the help of a professional to ensure the equipment is set up correctly.
-Should you decide to self-install, we can help guide you through that process over the phone.

 You can never be too cautious when it comes to protecting your family and since we can’t physically be everywhere at once, motion detectors provide an extra layer of security and peace of mind.